mattjr/syntheticcv/readme.md

 * add code to evaluate the quality of multiview calibrations and reconstructions.
 It would preferably be written in python.
 Could get inspiration from the code available on the middlebury page [here](http://vision.middlebury.edu/stereo/submit3/)

 * check that the rendering using the patched megapov executable is not slower than the original povray 3.7 (it seems slower to me)

+* try to insert mesh from OBJ files in the scene

+* generate edge maps, with classification into normal discontinuity or depth discontinuity

+* generate normals maps (could be done from the depth maps, but might be better by patchong povray ?)

+* have several scene generation scripts that are documented and make it modular shuch that anyone can easily create a new scene generator function.

+* have a way to genere brick textures without discontinuties at the corners ?